Morikoi/asteroid-blaster/docs/topics/ebpf.md

 ## Hot Topics

 - [The Power of eBPF for Cloud Native Systems](https://cybersecurity-magazine.com/the-power-of-ebpf-for-cloud-native-systems/) is a comprehensive deep-dive into cloud-native, IoT and Edge computing, and ideas how to monetize eBPF.
 Suggest watching [Hello eBPF!
-Goodbye Sidecars](https://www.youtube.com/watch?v=ThtRT8dhu8c) by [Liz Rice](https://www.linkedin.com/in/lizrice/) as additional learnin
+Goodbye Sidecars](https://www.youtube.com/watch?v=ThtRT8dhu8c) by [Liz Rice](https://www.linkedin.com/in/lizrice/) as additional learning insight, and dive into [eBPF and its capabilities](ht